grame-cncm/faustcourse/session5/content.md

 ```

 Let's implement a simple counter and plot it's output in the terminal.
 This
-code uses feedback to create a loop and add one at each sample.
-Let's export
+code uses feedback to create a loop and adds one at each sample.
+Let's give it
-it using the plot target for the platform you're using, dow TODO finish
+a name (`cnt.dsp`) and export it using the plot target for the platform you're
+using.

+[show screen capture: do it]

 This generates a command line program named after the Faust file and that can
 be executed in the terminal.